Treaty 6: Pipe ceremony

 Religious practices are just as important to the Indigenous people as the serious discussions and decisions made.
 The pipe ceremony in the Indigenous community is something of sacred significance.
 It is associated with honour and pride and is conducted for both parties involved in an agreement to keep to their word.
-It is believed that the truth must only be told when the pipe is in attendance.
+It is believed that only the truth must be told when the pipe is in attendance.
 The smoking of the pipe was conducted at the negotiations of Treaty 6 to symbolize that this treaty would be honoured forever by both the Indigenous peoples and the Crown.
-It was also to indicate that anything said between the negotiators of the Crown and the Indigenous peoples would be honoured as well.
-It was used at the beginning of the treaty negotiations as it was passed to Lieutenant Governor Alexander Morris who rubbed it a few times before passing it to other members of the Crown present.
-This ceremony was to display that the negotiators of the Crown accepted the friendship of the Indigenous peoples, which signalled the start of the negotiations.
+It was also to indicate that anything said between the Crown's negotiators and the Indigenous peoples would be honoured as well.
+A pipe was used at the beginning of the treaty negotiations as it was passed to Lieutenant Governor Alexander Morris, who rubbed it a few times before passing it to other agents of the Crown.
+This ceremony was to display that the Crown's negotiators accepted the friendship of the Indigenous peoples, which signalled the start of the negotiations.
 It is also the Indigenous way to signal the completion of an agreement between parties to guarantee each other's words.
 Due to the contrast of beliefs between the Indigenous and the Crown, the Crown did not see this ceremony as significant as the Indigenous people did.
-The negotiators of the Crown did not realize that this ceremony was of sacred importance to the Indigenous population which made their words and agreements mean much more to the Indigenous peoples than it did to the negotiators and the Crown.
+The Crown's negotiators did not realize that this ceremony was of sacred importance to the Indigenous population which made their words and agreements mean much more to the Indigenous peoples than it did to the negotiators and the Crown.
 Spoken agreements to the Indigenous peoples have the same importance as written agreements do.